 A canopy awning does what it suggests; it provides cover for the space.
 They can be either stationary or retractable (more on this later).

 The canopy awning can be created custom to fit the space you need it for.
 It attaches to the structure and extends out from it to create a canopy-like cover from the awning.

 Dome awnings are also part of the iconic look of awnings.
 A dome awning does what it sounds like it does, it is an awning shaped like a dome.
 The dome awning is commonly found over doors and windows.

 The dome awning offers several great benefits.
-First, it creates shade over for a door or window.
+First, it creates shade over a door or window.
 This helps to block sunlight and makes the interior space less warm offering an energy-efficient feature to the awning.